stardot/inf_format/inf_format_full.md

 # What is the .inf format?

 As well as the actual file data or directory contents, Acorn systems maintained some amount of additional metadata associated with the file or directory.
-There's nowhere particularly convenient to store this stuff on modern systems, and as an additional annoyance, the Acorn file naming rules have always in the been a bit different from everything else.
+There's nowhere particularly convenient to store this stuff on modern systems, and as an additional annoyance, the Acorn file naming rules have always been a bit different from everything else.

 The .inf format was created by Wouter Scholten to solve these problems.
 Each Acorn file is stored as 2 files on the modern system: one file containing the actual file contents, an opaque sequence of bytes, and a second structured file holding the Acorn-specific metadata and original Acorn name.